NVlabs/FPSci/target/data-files/experimentConfigReadme.md

     * `jumpPeriod` is a vector indicating the minimum ([0]) and maximum ([1]) period to wait between jumps (in seconds)
     * `jumpSpeed` is a vector indicating the minimum ([0]) and maximum([1]) angular speed with which to jump (in deg/s)
     * `accelGravity` is the min ([0])/max ([1]) acceleration due to gravity during the jump (in m/s^2)

+## Frame Rate Modes
+The `frameRate` parameter in any given session config can be used in 3 different modes:
+* If the `frameRate` parameter is set to a value >> refresh rate of the display (we suggest `8192fps`), then the program runs in "unlocked" mode wherein as many frames as can be drawn are rendered per displayed frame.
+This is the common mode of operation in many modern games.
+* If the `frameRate` parameter is set close to the refresh rate of the display then the programs runs in "fixed" frame rate mode, wherein the drawn frames are limited to the rate provided
+* If `frameRate = 0` then this indicates "default" mode, wherein the default frame rate settings for the window are applied.
+This should be equivalent to the "unlocked" mode for most systems.
+This is the default setting if you do not specify a frame rate in the file.